-- Students contemplating time off from their studies or a LOA should first discuss this with their academic advisor. - If the student's decision is to take time off or request a LOA, they should follow the Program Leave of Absence Policy in this guide, which describes the procedure for requesting and returning from a LOA. - Students returning from time off or a LOA are not guaranteed a place in a specific module/course; however, reasonable attempts will be made to honor their request. - Returning students may be asked to demonstrate competency and skills obtained in their prior DHCON nursing courses.
-At the discretion of the track program director, verification of competence and skills may occur as a lab practicum or content mastery examination.
+- Students are responsible for maintaining awareness of their degree completion time requirements, in consultation with their academic advisor. - Students are also responsible for ensuring they are continuously enrolled in appropriate graduate study to meet the continuous enrollment policy. - Students contemplating time off from their studies or a LOA should first discuss this with their academic advisor. - If the student's decision is to take time off or request a LOA, they should follow the - Leave of Absence Policy in this guide, which describes the procedure for requesting and returning from a LOA. - Students returning from time off or a LOA are not guaranteed a place in a specific module/course; however, reasonable attempts will be made to honor their request. - Returning students may be asked to demonstrate competency and skills obtained in - prior DHCON nursing courses.
+At the discretion of the PM/DNP Program Director, verification of competence and skills may occur as a lab practicum or content mastery examination.

-If a returning student is unable to demonstrate competencies and skills obtained in prior DHCON nursing courses, the program director, in collaboration with program faculty, will determine the next steps for progression.
+If a returning student is unable to demonstrate competencies and skills obtained in prior DHCON nursing courses, the PM/DNP Program Director, in collaboration with program faculty, will determine the next steps for progression.